jedhelmers/irish/README.md

 # English to Irish translator
 Welcome.

 I decided to create an English to Irish translation app with a flashcard component coming soon.
 I've been trying to learn the language for years and thought it would be a good way to integrate something I like into code.
+Another factor for why I chose this was for pronunciation.
+Irish has very peculiar linguistic twists and turns.
+As a result, pronunciation is crazy.
 I decided to use both Django and React for this app as one of the projects I'm on at work is a Django app, and leadership is looking at the idea of integrating React into instead of all the .handlebar templates.

 I'm using a couple APIs for this.
 One of them gets a translation, and the other gets the pronunciation of the translation.
 When these API calls happen, they are created as shared_tasks within my Celery and RabbitMQ containers.
 They then get the data, the data is combined and then saved into an SQL database.
 Since Django has a serverless SQLite database ready to go, I opted to use that to reduce complexity.